fernandojunior/spring-react-boilerplate/README.md

 # spring-react-boilerplate

-An example application that uses a Spring Java backend with a React frontend.
+An example application that uses a Spring Java backend with a REST React frontend.

 ## Another Boilerplate?